 Press-On Removal Gone Wrong?
 Here’s How to Fix It

-We’ve all been there—impatience, the wrong remover, or just a bad angle… and suddenly your natural nail is sore or your press-on is ruined.
-But don’t stress—if your press-on removal went sideways, there are ways to fix it and recover both your nails and the set you were hoping to reuse.
-Here’s what to do next.
+We’ve all been there.
+A little impatience, the wrong remover, or a bad angle, and suddenly your natural nail is sore or your press-on looks ruined.
+If removal did not go as planned, do not stress.
+Both your nails and your press-ons can often be saved.
+Here is what to do next.

 If Your Natural Nail Is Damaged

-Hydrate daily with cuticle oil (jojoba or almond oil work great)
+• Hydrate daily with cuticle oil such as jojoba or almond oil

-Avoid filing or buffing the nail plate for at least a week
+• Avoid filing or buffing the nail plate for at least one week

-Keep nails trimmed and avoid additional press-ons until they feel stronger
+• Keep nails trimmed and avoid reapplying press-ons until they feel stronger

 If the Press-On Looks Ruined

-Gently file off old glue from the underside using a fine-grit buffer
+• Gently file old glue from the underside using a fine-grit buffer

-If it’s bent slightly, warm it in your hand or near a gentle heat source and reshape it
+• If the nail is slightly bent, warm it in your hands or near gentle heat and reshape

-If the polish is cloudy, apply a thin layer of top coat to refresh the shine
+• If the polish looks cloudy, apply a thin layer of top coat to restore shine

-If a design chipped, save it for a mix-and-match mani or accent nail
+• If a design chipped, save it for a mix-and-match set or accent nail

 How to Avoid It Next Time

-Always use a remover formulated for press-ons, like our Nail Release Elixir
+• Use a remover made for press-ons, such as Nail Release Elixir

-Never rip, pop, or peel your nails off dry
+• Never rip, pop, or peel nails off dry

 Back to blog